mrcanelas/tmdb-addon/README.md

 1 - Some information may not be right, the Addon does not check the information it accesses the TMDB API directly.

-2 - Series with a lot of seasons can take a while to show the information, because the Addon requests episodes by season.